4 MIN READ

 And despite the desired boost in pay, 77% of those polled said they wouldn’t want more than $1 million in annual income, even if it were offered.

 Having someone to share their lives with was important to respondents.
 Only 46% of the people polled were married, but nearly 80% said their ideal life included being married.
 Four out of five also said having kids was a part of their vision for the life they wanted.

 The poll showed once they “made it,” people would want to spend the biggest chunk of their time with family and friends — above exploring, working, relaxing or helping others in need.

 Tips for Accomplishing Your Life Goals

 If you find what you ultimately want in life is similar to those who took Thermosoft’s poll, we have some posts to help you get there.

 Want to make a higher salary?
 Here’s how to negotiate your pay.

 Do you desire a work-from-home job?
-Make sure to “like” The Penny Hoarder Jobs page on Facebook.
+Make sure to check out our work-from-home jobs portal.
 We post about opportunities for remote work all the time.